We also talked about, it's Will Ferrell's birthday.

 You know what to make of that?

-he would have if he had done television the guys a movie star He has made more great movies almost than anybody So people are kind of making a big deal about this how it's his first Emmy nomination Yeah, because he's been getting Oscar nominations and Golden Globe nominations and critics choice and all this other stuff in movies Has he has he done?
+he would have if he had done television the guys a movie star He has made more great movies almost than anybody So people are kind of making a big deal about this how it's his first Emmy nomination Yeah, because he's been getting Oscar nominations and Golden Globe nominations and critics choice and all this other stuff in movies Has he

 probably early in his career.